ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 As you can see, we're creating a Developer tier API Management instance.
 Normally for demos I'd use the Consumption tier because it's cheap and rolled out quickly.
 However, the Consumption tier does not support CA certificates, which we'll need later on.

-Use the following command to deploy the API Management instance.
+Save the Bicep in a file called `main.bicep`.
+Then, use the following command to deploy the API Management instance.
 Replace the `<placeholders>` with your values.
-This will take a while to complete (about ~30 minutes).
+The deployment will take a while to complete (about ~30 minutes).

 ```powershell
 az deployment group create `